andlzanon/lod-personalized-recommender/README.md

 The documentation of each arguments follows bellow along with examples that was the commands used in the experiments:

-* mode:  Set 'run' to run experiments, 'validate' to run statistical relevance tests and ;
+* mode:  Set 'run' to run accuracy experiments, 'validate' to run statistical accuracy relevance tests, 'explanation' to run explanation experiments and 'validate_expl' to run statistical accuracy tests;

 * dataset: Either 'ml' for the small movielens dataset or 'lastfm' for the lastfm dataset;